MicrosoftDocs/win32/desktop-src/WmiSdk/wmi-tasks-for-scripts-and-applications.md

 api_location:
 ---

-# WMI Tasks for Scripts and Applications
+# WMI tasks for scripts and applications

 The following sections describe various computer and network administration tasks and provide links to the WMI class or classes used to perform those tasks.
 For more information, see [Creating a WMI Application or Script](creating-a-wmi-application-or-script.md).
-For more information about using WMI, see [Further Information](further-information.md).
-For more information about using WMI, see [TechNet ScriptCenter](https://www.microsoft.com/technet/scriptcenter/default.mspx).
-(These resources may not be available in every language or country/region.)
+For more info about using WMI, see [Further information](further-information.md).

+(These resources might not be available in every language or country/region.)

 For more information about how to provide data to WMI, see [Using WMI](using-wmi.md), which will reference topics about writing a WMI [*provider*](gloss-p.md).